libra/website/docs/reference/glossary.md

 ### Accumulator Root Hash

-* An **accumulator root hash** is the root hash of a [Merkle Accumulator.](https://eprint.iacr.org/2009/625.pdf)
+* An **accumulator root hash** is the root hash of a [Merkle accumulator.](https://eprint.iacr.org/2009/625.pdf)

 ### Access path

 * An **access path** specifies the location of a resource or a Move module, within a specific account.
-* In a state of the Libra Blockchain an account is represented as a map of access paths to values.
+* In a state of the Libra Blockchain, an account is represented as a map of access paths to values.
 The Move VM deserializes this representation into modules and resources.
 * Clients can use access paths to request a resource, or a specific piece of data stored inside a resource.

 ### Account